Democratic Union of Alto Adige

 The Democratic Union of Alto Adige (Unione Democratica dell'Alto Adige) was an Italian-speaking Christian-democratic political party active in South Tyrol, Italy.
 Its long-time leader was Luigi Cigolla.
 The party had a counterpart in Trentino, the Autonomist People's Union.
+Like their counterpart, it was the local branch of the United Christian Democrats before switch to the Democratic Union for the Republic.

 The party emerged in 1993 as a local split from Christian Democracy and garnered 1.7% of the vote in that year's provincial election.

 In the 2003 provincial election the party formed an alliance with Democracy is Freedom – The Daisy and the Union of Christian and Centre Democrats named Autonomist Union.
 The coalition won 3.7% and Cigolla, re-elected to the Provincial Council for the third time in a row, was appointed provincial minister.

 In 2008 the party was merged with the provincial section of Italy of Values, which obtained a mere 1.6% in the provincial election, leaving Cigolla without his seat.